Other / mixed grade configuration · Miami Shores, FL

 How many students attend Miami Shores Elementary School?

 Miami Shores Elementary School has 610 students enrolled.
-It is a other school in MIAMI SHORES, FL.
+It is a public school in Miami Shores, FL.

 What is the student-teacher ratio at Miami Shores Elementary School?